LightSpeedWorks/get-constructors/README.md

 ## Returns

-  An array of constructor functions.
+  An array of constructor functions (classes).

 # LICENSE: